zeromq/netmq/docs/poller.md

 Timer(s)
 =====
-Another thing the Poller allows is to add/remove NetMQTimer instances.
-These will also get called back the Poller.
+Another thing the Poller allows is to add/remove NetMQTimer instances, which you may do using the AddTimer(..) / RemoveTimer(..) methods.

+Where the added timers get called back the Poller.
 Here is a simple example that adds a NetMQTimer which expects to wait for 5 Seconds.
 The NetMQTimer instance is added to the Poller, which internally calls the  NetMQTimer.Elapsed event handler callback delegates.

     using System;
     using System.Collections.Generic;